 Starting point for hiking Victoria Peak.

-Victoria Peak is located on the Hong Kong Island, which is easy accessible by MTR from the mainland.
-The most common starting point for the hike is at the Peak Tram Lower Terminus, located in Central MTR station – firebrick red line.
-Arriving by subway (MTR) get off at Cetral station.
+STARTING POINT: The most common starting point for the Victoria Peak hike is at the Peak Tram Lower Terminus, located in Central MTR station – firebrick red line.
+Arriving by subway (MTR), get off at Central Station.
 The Peak Tram Lower Terminus is easily reachable on foot from the MTR Central Station or by public transportation.

 You can visit Central Market before starting your hike to grab coffee and some snacks.
 This is also a popular place to get some nice souvenirs.
-From there follow the signs for elevator – I know it sounds funny – but you got to do it – it’s probably the longest elevator you’ve seen (there’s one longer in China..!).
-Once you’re done with riding the stairs you are ready to hike up.
-It’s a pleasant walk at the start, turning into a very steep road in the upper section among the skyscrapers.
+From there follow the signs for elevator – I know it sounds funny – but you’ve got to do it – it’s probably the longest elevator you’ve seen (there’s one longer in China..!).

 Victoria Peak trail.